-The Annual Meeting is open to all holders of our common shares.
+The Annual Meeting is open to all of our shareholders.
 To attend the meeting, you will need to register upon arrival.
 We also may check for your name on our shareholders' list and ask you to produce valid identification.
 If your shares are held in street name by your broker or bank, you should bring your most recent brokerage account statement or other evidence of your share ownership.
 If we cannot verify that you own CBRL shares, it is possible that you may not be admitted to the meeting.